Community searches for generous trick-or-treater known as ‘Beetlejuice Girl’

 “So, I come and look and I’m like, ‘That’s not the candy we put out.’
 And so, we checked the camera, and I was like, ‘Oh my gosh, this sweet girl.
 She just put it in our bowl for other kids.’”

 The next day, Coulson posted the doorbell video on social media.
 The clip shows a girl dressed up as Beetlejuice walking up to the porch and placing handfuls of her own candy into the empty bowl.
-Her friends waiting for her on the sidewalk in the background.
+In the background, her friends wait on the sidewalk.

 Within a matter of hours, hundreds of people shared the post (by sharing the original post and creating their own) and thousands of people liked the post.